 If you're planning some 1st birthday party games then my top tip is to keep them fun and simple.
-Children under the age of 2 are not able to follow lots of instructions and rules and they will just end up being frustrated and confused.
+Children under the age of 2 are not able to follow lots of instructions and rules so they will just usually end up being frustrated and confused.

 In fact don't think of them as games but think of them rather as activities and something fun to do.
 And remember; keep the games simple, short and with NO rules.

-My favorite games for this age group tend to focus on simple clapping and singing activities which work really well, especially if the mums and dads join in too.
+My favorite games for this age group tend to focus on simple clapping and singing activities which work really well, especially if the moms and dads join in too.